MISSION + strategic vision + HISTORY

 About Us

 Founded in 1948, Art League Houston has radically evolved beyond the parameters of traditional art leagues.
-While keeping the core of the art league model – a robust membership deeply committed to the value of visual art in contemporary life – Art League Houston embraces contemporary approaches to curatorial programming, community-building, art education, and outreach to under-resourced communities.
+While keeping the core of the Art League model – a robust membership deeply committed to the value of visual art in contemporary life – Art League Houston embraces contemporary approaches related to art and culture to curatorial programming, community-building, art educational activities, and outreach to under-resourced communities.

 Learn more about the initiatives and goals ALH has for its future in our 2022 Strategic Plan.